 Source: Guhlke v.
 Roberts Truck Lines, 128 N.W.2d 324 (1964).

 Attempting to apply this test can reveal how challenging it is in a real world environment.
 If you are not sure, ask an attorney to analyze the situation for you.
 Failure to properly characterize a worker can result in serious legal consequences for you and your business.

-The IRS has its own test to determine whether someone is an employee or independent contractor.
-Learn more here: IRS Test for Employee vs. Independent Contractor.
+- The IRS has its own test to determine whether someone is an employee or independent contractor under federal tax law.